-The Balmer lines show asymmetric profiles, especially $H\beta$, as was also observed by DZ11.
-We therefore start with a look at the integrated $H\beta$ profile.
+As was noted first by DZ11, the observed Balmer lines of the 8 o'clock arc show asymmetric profiles, this can be seen especially in the H β line profile.
+Here we start with analysing the integrated $H\beta$ profile.
 This offers us, among other things, the possibility of testing our reduction techniques because in the absence of significant small-scale structure, profiles are expected to be similar in shape in the different sub-images.
-We focus here on the spectra of the highest magnification images, A2 and A3 (see Figure 1), and we only integrate over the main galaxy structure, excluding the clump identified by DZ11.
+We focus here on the spectra of the highest magnification images, A2 and A3 (see Fig. 1), and we only integrate over the main galaxy structure, excluding the clump identified by DZ11.
 The counter image (A4) is complete but is not resolved; the A1 image is only partially resolved and is located near the edge of the data cube.
-Figure 3 shows the integrated $H\beta$ profiles for the images A2 and A3, respectively.
-We can see that the two images show the same profile, which is what one expects as they are two images of the same galaxy.
+The left and middle panel in Fig. 3 show the integrated H β profiles for the images A2 and A3.
+We can see that the two images show the same profile (see the right-hand panel in Fig. 3), which is what one expects as they are two images of the same galaxy.
 This result differs from that of DZ11, who found different profiles using their long-slit data.
 They suggested that this might be either due to the slit orientation not optimally covering the lensed image A3, or alternatively, due to the presence of substructure perturbing the surface brightness of the A2 image.
 Since the IFU data show the same profile for both images, we can rule out the possibility that substructure might have caused the differences.